All You Can

 Arbitrage From Above

 We must establish the first-ever and best proxy of our evolutionary theory to determine the merit, policy, and rulebook under which finance must operate to support the future of humanity and protect its dynamic equilibrium with the change entropy imposes on all things in nature.
-The principles of renewal change the vector of human expansion and add a whole new dimension to how we evaluate the contributions humans can make to support the collective interests of humanity.
+The renewal principles change the vector of human expansion and add a whole new dimension to how we evaluate the contributions humans can make to support the collective interests of humanity.

 We will remain free in the same way players in a game of soccer can explore and expand their gameplay merit.
 But this time, instead of leaving human gameplay undefined, we must adhere to nature’s gameplay to explore and value human excellence.